Skip to main content

 Education Requirements

 Individuals must typically have at least a bachelor’s degree in order to pursue a role in human resources management.
-While some pursue a degree in human resources, others choose an area that correlates to the industry they plan to work in, such as finance, education, business technology or health care management.
+While some pursue a degree in human resources, others choose an area that correlates to the sector they plan to work in, such as finance, education, business technology or health care management.

 Work Experience

-Several years of relevant work experience is typically required to become a human resources manager.
-Entry-level roles such as human resources specialist or human resources assistant allow graduates to apply their classroom education in a practical environment.
 Gaining experience on the ground floor prepares people for mid-level roles such as human resources generalist or human resources coordinator.
 In health care, experience in human resources management can prepare individuals to pursue higher administrative roles such as health care executive.

 Certifications